 2. Push-in/Co-teaching to support challenging activities in the regular education classroom

-Gifted students are pulled-out of the regular classroom 2 hours per cycle for enrichment within the ATP classroom.
+Gifted students are pulled out of the regular classroom 2 hours per cycle for enrichment within the Gifted Support Classroom.
 During this time, students are given the opportunity to collaborate with other gifted students in a variety of activities.

-During the beginning our each session, students begin with "warm-up" activities.
+During the beginning of each session, students begin with "warm-up" activities.
 These activities are designed to develop math, vocabulary, geography, analogy, logic and problem solving skills.

 For the remainder of class, the students engage in assignments aligned with the standards within the 4 major subject areas: language arts, math, science and social studies.
 All activities fall under an over-arching concept, which research has shown is very important for gifted programming.
 The over-arching themes for each grade level are:

-Finally, throughout the school year ATP students will also complete assorted creative thinking activities, as well as lessons to address the many affective aspects of being a gifted student.Push-in/Co-teaching
+Finally, throughout the school year, students will complete assorted creative thinking activities, as well as lessons to address the many affective aspects of being a gifted student.Push-in/Co-teaching

 As a resource for Gifted Education, I work with classroom teachers to help facilitate differentiation and challenge.
 We plan once per cycle to discuss needs and determine whether we will support the class through whole group lessons, small group instruction, modification of materials, or additional resources.